-A hugely important milestone has been reached in the effort to create a supply of fair trade certified gold.
-Thanks to a promising new initiative announced recently, thousands of artisanal gold miners in developing countries will soon be able to sell their gold under a new, fair trade labeling system, a partnership between the Alliance for Responsible Mining (ARM) and Fair Trade Labeling Organizations International (FLO).
-Additionally, more consumers will soon be able to choose fair trade gold, just like they can now choose to buy fair trade coffee, tea, olive oil, or avocados.
+An important milestone has been reached in the effort to create a supply of certified fair trade gold.
+Thanks to a promising new initiative, thousands of artisanal gold miners in developing countries will soon be able to sell their gold under a new, fair trade labeling system, a partnership between the Alliance for Responsible Mining (ARM) and Fair Trade Labeling Organizations International (FLO).
+Consumers will be able to buy fair trade gold, just like they already can buy fair trade coffee, tea, olive oil, or avocados.

 Other problems plague artisanal and small-scale gold mining.
-First, artisanal miners often use toxic chemicals, especially mercury, to isolate gold from unwanted rock and minerals.
-(The large gold mining companies usually use cyanide.)
+First, artisanal miners almost always use mercury, a toxic element, to isolate gold from unwanted rock and minerals.
 Mercury can cause long-term damage to ecosystems and harm the health of both the miners and their communities.
 Second, artisanal and small-scale gold mining has been tied to wars and violence in countries such as the Democratic Republic of Congo, where a civil conflict has claimed more than 5 million lives.
 To address these problems, the new labeling system will require that all gold receiving fair trade certification has been produced in a way that minimizes harm to the environment and that does not cause violence.
 An “ecological premium” will be paid to miners who avoid using toxic chemicals altogether.

 Brilliant Earth has sourced fair trade gold from a mining cooperative in the Chocó region of Colombia.
 We are proud to say that our supplier of fair trade gold is one of several producer organizations to have participated in a pilot program for the new standards and to have already received certification from FLO and ARM.
 Thus, Brilliant Earth is already offering fair trade gold that has been certified under the new labeling system.
-As the supply of fair trade gold expands, we envision being able to offer our customers more products made from fair trade gold in addition to our recycled gold offering.
+As the supply of fair trade gold expands, we envision being able to offer our customers more products made from fair trade gold to go along with the other jewelry in our collection, all of which is made with recycled precious metals.
 As always, we will continue to be at the forefront of the effort to make gold mining, and jewelry production in general, more responsible.